Best Physiotherapy Exercises for Knee Pain Relief at Home

 Straight Leg Raises

-One of the easiest and best exercises for knee pain is the straight leg raise.
-To get the move, lay on your back with one bent knee and the other extended straight.
-Gently raise the straight leg up about 12 inches, hold it for five seconds and then lower back down.
-Do this 10 to 15 times on each leg for two or three sets.
-This will help develop strength in your quadriceps and hip muscles, which support the knee and takes some strain off of it.
+One of the easiest and most effective easy physiotherapy exercises for knee pain is the straight leg raise.
+To do this exercise, lie on your back on a flat surface.
+Keep one knee bent and the other leg straight.
+Slowly lift the straight leg about 12 inches off the floor, hold it for five seconds, and then gently lower it back down.

 Wall Sits